2023 PGA Championship

 The 2023 PGA Championship was the 105th PGA Championship.
 It was a 72-hole stroke play tournament played on May 18–21 on the East Course of Oak Hill Country Club in Pittsford, New York.

 Brooks Koepka finished at nine under for the tournament to win his third career PGA Championship and fifth major championship by two shots over Viktor Hovland and Scottie Scheffler.
 Koepka joined Jack Nicklaus and Tiger Woods as the only players to win three PGA titles in the stroke-play era and became the 20th player to win five majors.
-With the victory, Koepka became the first golfer to win a major golf championship as a member of LIV Golf.
+Koepka was the first to win a major title as a member of LIV Golf.

 Venue

 Oak Hill Country Club previously hosted six major championships, the last being the 2013 PGA Championship.
 The course underwent a significant renovation beginning in 2019, including the removal of several trees and rebuild of the greens with bentgrass.
 The old par-3 sixth hole was removed and the fifth, sixth, and 15th holes were completely redesigned.